oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

       # see also 'logHomeEnabled', 'volumes', and 'volumeMounts'.
       #logHome: /shared/logs/sample-domain1

-      # Set which WebLogic servers the Operator will start
+      # Set which WebLogic Servers the Operator will start
       # - "NEVER" will not start any server in the domain
       # - "ADMIN_ONLY" will start up only the administration server (no managed servers will be started)
       # - "IF_NEEDED" will start all non-clustered servers, including the administration server, and clustered servers up to their replica count.